Agnes Drummond1

 Consanguinity Index=0.31%

 Robert Montgomerie was born before 1574.
-He was the son of Hugh Montgomerie, 3rd Earl of Eglinton and Agnes Drummond.2 He married Margaret Campbell, daughter of Sir Matthew Campbell of Loudoun and Isabel Drummond.1 He died in August 1596.1
+He was the son of Hugh Montgomerie, 3rd Earl of Eglinton and Agnes Drummond.2 He married Jean Campbell, daughter of Sir Matthew Campbell of Loudoun and Isabel Drummond.1 He died in August 1596.1

-He lived at Giffen, Ayrshire, Scotland.2
+He lived at Giffen, Ayrshire, ScotlandG.2

-Children of Robert Montgomerie and Margaret Campbell
+Children of Robert Montgomerie and Jean Campbell

 Citations

-- [S6] G.E.
+2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume V, page 19.
 Hereinafter cited as The Complete Peerage.

-- [S6] Cokayne, and others, The Complete Peerage, volume II, page 262.
+3. [S6] Cokayne, and others, The Complete Peerage, volume II, page 262.

 Marion Stewart1